tollmanz/tollmanz.com-old/_posts/2015-06-28-monitoring.markdown

 sudo apt-get install nodejs
 {% endhighlight %}

-To save you some headache, I ran into an issue with trying to run Boomcatch as a daemon when because Node is `nodejs` on Ubuntu.
+To save you some headache, I ran into an issue with trying to run Boomcatch as a daemon because Node is `nodejs` on Ubuntu.
 I [symlinked](http://askubuntu.com/a/477587) `nodejs` to `node`:

 {% highlight bash %}
 sudo ln -s /usr/local/bin/nodejs /usr/bin/node